John Tavares Game Preview: Maple Leafs vs. Rangers

-John Tavares and the Toronto Maple Leafs will meet the New York Rangers at 7:00 PM ET on Tuesday, at Madison Square Garden.
-Looking to wager on Tavares' props?
-Here is some information to help you.
+John Tavares will be among those on the ice Tuesday when his Toronto Maple Leafs meet the New York Rangers at Scotiabank Arena.
+Looking to bet on Tavares' props?
+Here is some information to assist you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.